QUESTIONS THAT MIGHT FREQUENTLY BE ASKED REGARDING CORONAVIRUS

 – new rules for all visitors and staff including hand hygiene and face coverings;

-– a schedule of thorough cleans of all customer areas between each customer briefing and between each game, including ventilation.
+– a schedule of thorough regular cleans of all customer areas, including a period of ventilation.

 What are your new rules for escapees and other visitors?